 The surname Borchers was first found in Westphalia, where this family was an integral part of a feudal society which would shape modern European history.
 The -hert ending of this variant of the name comes from "hardt," which meant "brave" in Middle High German.
 Many prominent branches of the family would strive to make this name renowned as they contributed to the social, economic and political affairs of the region.

-Important Dates for the Borchers family
+Early History of the Borchers family

 This web page shows only a small excerpt of our Borchers research.
 Another 95 words (7 lines of text) covering the year 1773 is included under the topic Early Borchers History in all our PDF Extended History products and printed products wherever possible.